stuerp/foo_vis_spectrum_analyzer/README.md

 v0.5.2.0, 2024-xx-xx

+* Improved: Hardened the reading and writing of the configuration.
-* Improved: Various small optimizations with focus on stability and future expansion
+* Improved: Various minor tweaks with focus on stability and future expandability:
   * The graph is drawn completely even when there is no track playing.
   * The peak indicators animation continues when the track stops playing or when it is paused.
+* Improved: The x axis shows labels for the complete specified frequency range.

 v0.5.1.0, 2023-12-14